 My heart breaks for the families of the people who let the Parelli’s play their mind “GAMES” and are led down the treacherous no helmet path.
 I have to ask this question.
 If wearing a helmet is a personal choice and the statistics prove how dangerous it is to go without, why would a high profile professional encourage people to make stupid choices?

 Are You Tough Enough?

-Here’s the lead line for a New York Times article about bull riders: “There were so many helmets strewn about behind the chutes at the season-opening Professional Bull Riders event that the bull riders could not always tell them apart.”
+Think you’re tougher than a bull rider?
 Read the article.
-And you’ve got to admit there just aren’t too many riders tougher than these guys.
+You’ve got to admit there just aren’t too many riders tougher than these guys.
 They’re saving their cowboy hats for between rides.
 They’re thinking about families and loved ones.
 They are wise enough to see down the road.
 And they’re not going to be telling you that helmets effect their “balance and perceptiveness” either.
 Personally I think they are a very cool group of people.